PrestaShop/prestashop.github.io/news/_posts/public-oss-demo/2021-04-08-public-oss-demo-3.md

 tags: [contribute, event, community]
 ---

-On the 31st of March, the maintainers team held again a video conferencing for the project public demonstrations session, streamed live on [YouTube](https://youtu.be/UJ_XQs8trs4).
+The project's third monthly public demo session was held and [streamed live](https://youtu.be/UJ_XQs8trs4) on March 31, 2021.

 ## The third Public open source demonstrations agenda

-The session agenda was as follows:
+The session's agenda was as follows:

 - [00:00](https://youtu.be/UJ_XQs8trs4) Waiting for everybody to join
 - [01:30](https://youtu.be/UJ_XQs8trs4?t=90) Beginning of the session, introduction